mathvdd/Raspmaton/README.md

 - the website is rather simple at the moment, but still has a lazyload feature (with lazysizes)
 - the files are stored in an external USB drive
 - a website with the pictures is updated through ftp (with ftplib)

-I plan to add a config.html page where it will be possible to define a project name that will define the folder name where the images are stored, and what images are displayed on the website
+- a config webpage where it will be possible to change the folder where the pictures will be stored and from which they will be displayed, without need to connect to the RPi (and also where it is possible to make an update from this repository)

 The previous version was set up to work without internet and instead of the ftp uplaoad had the following features: